artisan-roaster-scope/artisan/_pages/machines.md

 #  nav: "machines"
 ---

-Artisan features quick setups for a number of commercial roasting machines
+Artisan supports a number of commercial roasting machines with a simple one click configuration and without any additional hardware setup